BrisksHan/NBD-GMMC/README.md

 To use the please remove the second line of the TCGA files, the code will automatically generate sample labels based on the barcode of the samples.

+If you have any problem in running our code, please do not heastite to contact me at hanzhang89@qq.com